What Are “Free Range” Eggs?

 Outdoor access for our free range hens is important, but we also have to ensure that our hens are safe from predators and disease from wild birds.

 In accordance with Certified Humane standards, we protect our free range hens by not allowing them outside during the following conditions:

 - During cold and inclement weather (would you want to go outside barefoot in the middle of a New England winter?
 Hens generally feel the same way).

 - When ground predators such as fox and coyote are seen in the immediate area.

 - During migratory bird season, or when large flocks of small birds roost nearby, to prevent exposure to diseases such as avian mites or Avian Flu.

-When the hens do need, or want, to be inside our barns, they still have dirt “scratch areas” where they can contentedly engage in their natural behaviors.
+When the free range hens do need or want to be inside our barns, they still have dirt “scratch areas” where they can contentedly engage in their natural behaviors.